Siege of Limerick (1650–1651)

 Limerick, in western Ireland was the scene of two sieges during the Irish Confederate Wars.
 The second and largest of these took place during the Cromwellian conquest of Ireland in 1650–51.
-Limerick was one of the last fortified cities held by an alliance of Irish Irish Confederates and Royalists against the forces of the English Parliament.
+Limerick was one of the last fortified cities held by an alliance of Irish Confederates and Royalists against the forces of the English Parliament.
 Its garrison, led by Hugh Dubh O'Neill, surrendered to Henry Ireton after a protracted and bitter siege.
 Over 2,000 soldiers of Cromwell's New Model Army were killed at Limerick, and Henry Ireton, Cromwell's son-in-law, died of plague.

 Ireton's first siege, October 1650

-By 1650, the Irish Confederates and their English Royalist allies had been driven out of eastern Ireland by the Cromwell's conquest of Ireland.
+By 1650, the Irish Confederates and their English Royalist allies had been driven out of eastern Ireland by Cromwell's conquest of Ireland.
 They defended the line position behind the River Shannon, of which Limerick was the southern stronghold.
 Oliver Cromwell himself had left Ireland in May 1650, delegating his command of the Parliamentarian forces in Ireland to Henry Ireton, who sent Hardress Waller to take Limerick.
 The town was defended by Hugh Dubh O'Neill with a remainder of the confederate Ulster army.
 When Waller's vanguard approached the town, the town counsel also accepted James Tuchet, 3rd Earl of Castlehaven with his royalist troops into town.
 On 9 September 1650, Waller summoned the town to surrender.
 Waller was joined by Ireton somewhat later.
 However, the weather was increasingly wet and cold and Ireton was forced to abandon the siege before the onset of winter.
 He therefore retreated to his winter-quarters at Kilkenny where he arrived on 10 November 1650.